Octomiro/octopipes/README.md

 ### Benchmark
 As the name suggest, `Benchmark` allows testing your workflows on a dataset and then being able to calculate easily your metrics.
-Depending on the batch size of the dataset loader, the tests will be run simultaniously (as many processes as the batch size).
+Depending on the batch size of the dataset loader, the tests will be run simultaneously (as many processes as the batch size).
 Take note however that as of now, a single `AggregateFlow` is run synchronously.

 If you're using `pytorch` or `tensorflow`, some memory freeing hooks might be needed.
 For that, you can pass an instance of